rt23456p/Web_Privacy/README.md

 ## How to be keep you data safe in every ways?

+You need a VPS(Preferably AliCloud/Huawei Cloud as they have no relations in anyways with American Agencies) A Computer(Mac/Windows/Linux all works)

 1. Bulid a SSR-VPN yourself with a safe VPS+doub.io script installation guide, ([here for the backup portal](https://github.com/ToyoDAdoubiBackup/doubi)) remember not to install Google BBR algorithm
+2. Save the key and use a SSR software such as ShadowsocksR
-2. Use Linux to browse the Internet, any is fine, but I like Deepin the most
+3. Use Linux to browse the Internet(any is fine, but I like Deepin the most)
-3. Save a copy of
 <br />
 <br />
 <br />

 ## Refrence: